-- Excepting intersections on principal arterials, roundabouts are to be considered for every location that meets or is anticipated to meet MUTCD criteria for a traffic signal. - b.
+- a.
+Excepting intersections on principal arterials, roundabouts are to be considered for every location that meets or is anticipated to meet MUTCD criteria for a traffic signal. - b.
 The criteria to be used for selecting a roundabout over other forms of intersection control such as signals or stop signs include, but are not limited to: safety, operational improvements, efficiency, traffic calming, construction and operating costs, right-of-way requirements, protection of sensitive lands, and community enhancement.
-[See also Section 13.3.11 starting on page 222.] - Roundabouts are the preferred design solution when rock outcroppings lie within a Primary Street corridor as shown in Exhibit 9.1 on page 145. - d.
-Roundabouts are be the preferred option for intersection control on all single-lane minor arterials and collectors.
-They should also be considered as alternatives to signals on two-lane minor arterials. - e.
+[See also Section 13.3.13 starting on page 226.] - c.
+Roundabouts are the preferred design solution when rock outcroppings lie within a Primary Street corridor as shown in Exhibit 9.1 on page 149. - d.
+Roundabouts are be the preferred option for intersection control on all single lane minor arterials and collectors.
+They should also be considered as alternatives to signals on two lane minor arterials. - e.
 All Traffic Impact Studies should include a comparison of the theoretical intersection delay for a roundabout versus a signal at all warranted signal locations.

 - (iv) Pedestrian and/or Cyclist Activated Signals: Safe multimodal access is key to the success of the Volcano Heights Major Activity Center.
 Pedestrianand cyclist-activated signals should be considered where traffic conditions warrant in order to provide safe crossing to land uses in the area. - 10.5.5.
-Site Distance: Site distance requirements shall follow current AASHTO standards. - 10.5.6.
-Americans with Disability (ADA) Compliance: ADA guidelines shall govern minimum sidewalk widths to provide unobstructed passage from impedances, including but not limited to landscaping, street furniture, pedestrian amenities, utilities, signage, and grade changes. - 10.6.
-Primary Street Cross Sections: Primary Streets are those whose alignments are shown in Exhibit 10.1 on page 163, which also designates 'A' vs. 'B' streets.
-The following cross sections for each Primary Street, together with frontage standards for each zone per Section 5.0 starting on page 77, are intended to create a predictable built environment along corridors, across property lines, and over time.
+Site Distance: Site distance requirements shall follow current AASHTO standards [30]. - 10.5.6.
+Americans with Disability (ADA) Compliance: ADA guidelines shall govern minimum sidewalk widths to provide unobstructed passage from impedances, including but not limited to landscaping, street furniture, pedestrian amenities, utilities, signage, and grade changes [31]. - Standards: Mandatory Primary Streets are those whose alignments are shown in Exhibit 10.1 on page 167, which also designates 'A' vs. 'B' streets.
+The following cross sections and frontage standards requirements for each Mandatory Primary Street, together with frontage standards for each zone per Section 5.0 starting on page 79, are intended to create in order to regulate a predictable built environment along corridors, across property lines, and over time.